AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 3. The Iceberg REST client, through Polaris, updates the catalog’s metadata location and commits the new snapshot.
 4. Polaris enforces isolation and conflict detection to ensure concurrent writers don’t overwrite each other’s work.

 Because Polaris manages these metadata transactions centrally, it becomes the single source of truth for all engines.
-This makes cross-engine interoperability reliable—Spark can write data, and Dremio or Trino can query it immediately without any manual refresh.
+This makes cross-engine interoperability reliable - Spark can write data, and Dremio or Trino can query it immediately without any manual refresh.

 ### Governance and Security

 Polaris also introduces a security layer around Iceberg.
 Instead of embedding access keys or S3 credentials in your Spark jobs, Polaris can **vend temporary credentials** that enforce fine-grained access control.
 Each principal and catalog role determines what operations are allowed, ensuring that users and jobs interact only with the tables they are permitted to modify or query.

 This approach decouples data governance from compute infrastructure.
-You can manage permissions, audit access, and rotate credentials—all directly through Polaris—while still using open data lakehouse standards like Apache Iceberg.
+You can manage permissions, audit access, and rotate credentials: all directly through Polaris, while still using open data lakehouse standards like Apache Iceberg.

 ### Automatic Table Optimization in Dremio